A. All of the following

 This course investigates the dynamics of abnormal behavior.
 Disorders manifested in childhood and adolescence, eating disorders, anxiety disorders, dissociative disorders, somatoform disorders, mood disorders, schizophrenia, substance abuse, sexual disorder, and dependence, violence and abuse, and personality disorders are studied.
 Etiology, diagnosis, prognosis, research, prevention and therapy are considered.
 The interactions among biological, psychological, social and cultural factors are emphasized.

-PY235 Quantitative Analysis for Psychological Science (with lab) (3 cr.)
+PY235 Quantitative Analysis for Psychological Science (3 cr.)

 This course introduces students to statistical procedures relevant to the science of psychology.
 Students will examine the theoretical bases and practical applications of descriptive and inferential statistics such as measures of central tendency, analysis of variance, correlation, and regression.
 The course will emphasize the numerical and visual representations of data through the use of analysis programs such as SPSS and Excel.
 Students will also attend a weekly laboratory session focused on the utilization of statistical analysis software.